Stepfather found guilty of child abuse after a Florida restaurant employee saved a boy with a note asking if he needed help | News Channel 3-12

 Swann is facing multiple felony abuse charges, including neglect of a child, aggravated abuse and failure to report child abuse, records from the Orange County Clerk’s Office show.
 She has pleaded not guilty.
 CNN is reaching out to Swann’s attorney for comment.

 Wilson will be sentenced on August 19, 2022.
-CNN has reached out to his attorney for comment on the verdict.
+Leslie Sweet, an attorney for Wilson, said that he “maintains his innocence” in the case.

 What police found after the parents’ arrests